fsenf/CTyPyTool/docs/devdocs-overview.md

-# Cloud Typing Tool
+# Cloud Typing Tool: *CTyPyTool*

+## Mission Statement
+This project aims to provide an easy-to-use python interface
+- to train an emulator for satellite-based cloud classifications
+- to apply machine learning frameworks for the emulation of a cloud classifcation result

+The *CTyPyTool* facilitates
-This Project aims to provide a number of tools that allow the application of machine learning frameworks for  cloud type determination from satellite data.
-It facilitates the extraction and preparation of data from NETCDF files containing satellite data, the training of classifiers on that data and
+- the extraction and preparation of data from netCDF files containing input satellite data and cloud classification labels for training
+- the training or retraining of differently confgured classifiers on that data
+- the application of a pre-trained classifier to observed or synthetic satellite data.

+Our niche:
+- The *CTyPyTool* is mainly meant for research purposes in the field of atmospheric research.
+- The *CTyPyTool* is NOT meant to replace existing and much more sophistcated cloud typing algorithms.
+- The *CTyPyTool* works by purpose with a reduced information content and thus allows to easily investigate how information is utilized in deriving a cloud typing product.
+- The *CTyPyTool* is especially developed for the application of a consistent cloud classification method to observed and simulated satellite data where a satellite simulator / forward operator needs to be applied in advance to allow a one-to-one comparison.